 1. Faculty Shirts That Say, “Trust Me.”

-- Helps parents quickly identify staff
+- Helps parents identify staff quickly

-- Signals professionalism without being cold
+- Signals order, unity, and professionalism

 2. Student Welcome Packs That Build Belonging

-- House shirt or badge (if applicable)
+- House shirt or badge

 - School virtue card or laminated prayer

-- Notebook or folder with the crest and motto
+- Folder or notebook with the crest

-- Sticker sheet or water bottle (usable, not gimmicky)
+- Sticker sheet or water bottle

-- A welcome letter that’s designed, not just typed
+- A well-designed welcome letter

-It’s About More Than Stuff.
+Get the PlaybookIt’s About More Than Stuff.
 It’s Symbolism.

 Convert the Doubters, Cement the Believers